swamidce/Machine-Learning-Mentorship/README.md

 ### Tasks :

 Submit your codes in Python in the Task 1 folder.

-Submit atleast 40 Problems including Hackerrank and CodeChef in 4 days as example of problems are given below.
+Submit atleast 40 Problems including Hackerrank and CodeChef within 4 days.

 ---------------------------------------------------------------------------------------------------------------------------------------